mondoohq/docs/docs/mql/mql-write.md

 :::

-Although MQL is type-safe and compiled, it’s also forgiving.
+Although MQL is type-safe and compiled, it's also forgiving.
 You can easily express your assertions without having to fight with the type-safety.

-Here’s a simple example:
+Here's a simple example:

 ```coffee
 a = 2